chenchen-usyd/chenchen-usyd.github.io/_news/announcement_2.md

 related_posts: false
 ---

-I have completed my Applied Scientist internship at Amazon and received an inclined vote for return.
+**[Internship]** I have completed my Applied Scientist internship at Amazon and received an inclined vote for return.